Senths02/portfolio/src/content/watch-party-data.md

 <br>
 <br>

-## 🎨 Challenge: Battle of the brands
+## 🎨 Mission 03: Battle of the brands
 <details>
 <summary>The problem</summary>